 Securities Subject to Special Situations.
-The Fund may invest in equity securities for which a tender or exchange offer has been made or announced and in securities of companies for which a merger, consolidation, liquidation or reorganization proposal has been announced or is anticipated.
+The Fund may invest in equity securities for which a tender or exchange offer has been made or announced and in securities of companies for which a merger, consolidation, bankruptcy, liquidation, restructuring or reorganization proposal or other unusual event has been announced or is anticipated.
+The primary risk of such investments is that if the contemplated transaction is abandoned, revised, delayed or becomes subject to uncertainty, the market price of the securities may decline below the purchase price paid by a Fund.
 Generally, securities which are the subject of such an offer or proposal sell at a premium to their historic market price immediately prior to the announcement of the offer or may also discount what the stated or appraised value of the security would be if the contemplated transaction were approved or consummated.
 Such investments may be advantageous when the discount significantly overstates the risk of the contingencies involved, significantly undervalues the securities, assets or cash to be received by shareholders of the target company as a result of the contemplated transaction, or fails adequately to recognize the possibility that the offer or proposal may be replaced or superseded by an offer or proposal of greater value.

 The evaluation of such contingencies requires broad knowledge and experience on the part of the Adviser which must appraise not only the value of the issuer and its component businesses as well as the assets or securities to be received as a result of the contemplated transaction but also the financial resources and business motivation of the offeror and the dynamics and business and regulatory climate when the offer or proposal is in process.
+It may be difficult to obtain complete financial or other information about companies involved in certain special situations and management of such companies may be addressing a situation with which it has little experience.
 Since such investments are ordinarily short-term in nature, they will tend to increase the turnover ratio of the Fund thereby increasing its brokerage and other transaction expenses and be more speculative.
+Conversely, the terms of certain special situation investments may be subject to restrictions that prevent the Fund from selling the position until the special situation is largely resolved, which may limit the Fund's ability to pursue other opportunities as they arise.